 "What exactly are you so afraid of?"
 James asked gravely, narrowing his eyes.
 "That if you ask Riley to stay, she might say no?
 Or that she might say yes?"

 Sirius looked up at James, startled.
 He opened his mouth to argue but nothing came out.
 His heart skipped a beat and he glanced down at the now-empty six-pack.
 "Maybe a little bit of both," he admitted in a soft voice.
-"I don't want to be the reason she stays."
+"I wouldn't be okay with being the reason she stays."

 "But you're okay with being the reason she goes?"